Qazeer/artefacts.help/pages/windows/registry_shellbags.md

-As the `Shellbags` entries are stored in user's specific registry hives, **targets** (folders, `Control Panel` interfaces, etc.) **access can be tied to a given user** through its `Shellbags`. `Shellbags` entries are populated only upon interaction (i.e are not prepopulated), the mere presence of a `Shellbag` entry for a target is thus evidence that the user interacted with the given target. `Shellbags` entries are not automatically deleted upon deletion of the related folders and can thus be a **source of historical
+As the `Shellbags` entries are stored in user's specific registry hives, **targets** (folders, `Control Panel` interfaces, etc.) **access can be tied to a given user** through its `Shellbags`. `Shellbags` entries are populated only upon interaction (i.e. are not prepopulated), the mere presence of a `Shellbag` entry for a target is thus evidence that the user interacted with the given target. `Shellbags` entries are not automatically deleted upon deletion of the related folders and can thus be a **source of historical